 Career progression and training

 Your hard work, experience and training accomplishments as a Marine Technician are rewarded by promotions in rank and salary.
-You join the Navy as an Ordinary Rate completing Basic Common Training (BCT) and Basic Marine Technician Training.
-After this specialist course you will post to sea or ashore to consolidate what you have learnt through on job training.
-After your time at sea you will need to complete your Advanced Technician Training as well as some further leadership courses before being promoted to Leading Hand.
+You join the Navy as an Ordinary Rate completing Basic Training and Basic Marine Technician Training.
+After this specialist course you will fill positions on Naval Ships to consolidate what you have learnt through on the job training.
+As your skill and experience increase, you will be selected to complete your Advanced Technician and leadership Training before being recommended for promotion to Leading Hand.

 Upon successful enlistment into the Navy you’ll be posted to Devonport Navy base in Auckland.
 Here you will do 18 weeks of basic military training to find out if you’ve got what it takes to be in the Navy, and learn various subjects including:

 - Teamwork/team support

 - Physical fitness

 - Parade training

 As a Marine Technician, you have to know how to operate and maintain the ship's propulsion, auxiliary and habitability systems in all conditions, to ensure the ship remains fully operational.
 To achieve this, you will be thoroughly trained in fault diagnosis and repair methodologies including the use of state-of-the-art monitoring and analysis equipment.

 Following Basic Training, you will complete Basic Marine Technician training, which is also within the Devonport Naval Base, covering the following subjects:

 - Hydraulics Theory